 Service and Support Administrators

-You always have the right to choose a SSA and service coordination is provided to individuals who are eligible for services at no cost.
+The individual always has the right to choose an SSA, and service coordination is provided to individuals who are eligible for services at no cost.

 Service and Support Administrators are the primary point of coordination, which includes: